Tandem place choice

 Can you go tandem paragliding in Montenegro all year?

 The central coast around Budva and Becici, plus Petrovac, Kotor, and Bar, can operate year-round when weather is suitable.
-Durmitor is seasonal and belongs to the June-to-October mountain period.
+Durmitor is seasonal and belongs to a June-to-October planning frame, with current dates still needing a local check.

 Is Durmitor paragliding available all year?